 Bohemian – Boho weddings have become particularly popular in recent years.
 Elements of old and new come together to create an ethereal, rustic feel.
 Pair your bohemian-style wedding with the perfect invitations by using muted pastels and floral details.

 Romantic – Romantic weddings are all about the colors.
 Deep, velvety red and creamy ivory are some of the most common shades for romantic wedding invitations.
-Thick paper with a delicate overlay will add the perfect amount of romance to your wedding stationary.
+Thick paper with a delicate overlay will add the perfect amount of romance to your wedding stationery.

 Beach – Beach and destination weddings typically warrant a matching invitation style.
 Palm leaf or seashell details will make a fun addition to your card designs, along with aqua hues reminiscent of the ocean waves.